 2. How are gifted learners identified in Lexington City Schools?

 Gifted learners are identified through a combination of factors including achievement test scores, cognitive ability tests, teacher and parent recommendations, observations of the gifted education coordinator, portfolios of student work, level of intellectual ability, and passion for learning.
-Achievement test scores of gifted children are typically in the top five percent on tests with national norms such as the Stanford Achievement Tests administered in the fall of fourth grade and sixth grade.
-Ability test scores such as the Cognitive Abilities Test (CogAT), administered in the fall of third grade, typically fall in the top five percent of national norms.
+Ability test scores for gifted students typically fall in the top five percent of national norms.
+Lexington City Schools administers two of these tests to all of its students: the Cognitive Abilities Screening Test (CogAT), a non-verbal test administered in March of second grade and the full battery of the Cognitive Abilities Test (nine sub-tests) administered in November of third grade, Achievement test scores of gifted children are typically in the top five percent on tests with national norms - these are reviewed for students entering Lexington City Schools from another school district that administers these tests.
 A single test score will not qualify a student for gifted services without other supporting evidence; a single sub-par test score also will not disqualify a student from gifted services if there is a preponderance of evidence supporting gifted education services for the student.

 3. What are the gifted education services are offered at Harrington Waddell Elementary School?

 In the primary grades (K-2) students with advanced ability in math and/or language arts are provided with appropriately challenging curriculum through differentiated lessons and projects offered in the regular classrooms.
 This curriculum is additionally supplemented with small pull-out groups designed for more individualized attention and/or co-teaching of the gifted education coordinator and the classroom teacher.
 In grades 3-5 the gifted coordinator and classroom teachers collaborate to develop a program that best serves the needs of identified gifted learners in a particular grade level.